Dysuria

-Dysuria refers to painful or uncomfortable urination.
+Dysuria is a painful or otherwise uncomfortable sensation in the urethra associated with urination.
+It can be caused by various conditions, such as urinary tract infections.

 It is one of a constellation of irritative bladder symptoms (also sometimes referred to as lower urinary tract symptoms), which includes nocturia and urinary frequency.

 Diagnosis

 The clinician should also look for physical findings of fever, rash, direct tenderness over the bladder area, and joint pain.
 Physical findings of increased temperature, increased pulse, low blood pressure in the presence of dysuria can indicate systemic infection.
 Urological obstruction due to stone or tumor can result in findings of hematuria, decreased urination, and bladder spasms.
 All these physical findings should be looked for carefully while obtaining history.
 History regarding recent sexual activity is crucial.

 Urinalysis is the most useful test to start the work up in a patient of dysuria.
 Urinalysis positive for nitrite carries a high predictive value of a positive urine culture.
 Also, urine dipstick showing leukocytes as equal predictive value as the presence of nitrites.
 When both are present, the predictive value goes even higher.
 If the patient only has leukocyte esterase or bacteria in the urine, then dysuria may suggest that the patient probably has urethritis.